 (SOUNDBITE OF MUSIC)

 MONTAGNE: NPR's Rima Maroush(ph) contributed to that report.
-Just this morning, the main Syrian opposition coalition says it has sent 1,000 fighters to join the resistance in Qusayr.
+Just this morning, the main Syrian opposition coalition says it has sent 1,000 fighters to join the resistance in Qusair.
 The coalition has been meeting in Turkey to discuss terms for an internationally guaranteed solution to the conflict.
 They're demanding Syrian President Bashar al-Assad give up power, and also that a humanitarian corridor be built into the city to help civilians stranded there.
 It's MORNING EDITION, from NPR News.
 Transcript provided by NPR, Copyright NPR.